-Where the school/college organises work experience placements, we will follow the advice and guidance as identified in Part three of KCSIE 2022..
+Where the school/college organises work experience placements, we will follow the advice and guidance as identified in Part three of KCSiE 2023.

-Allegations and concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors
+Allegations and concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors those working in or on behalf of the school/college from potential false allegations or misunderstandings.

-The school will respond to allegations in line with the local Solihull arrangements and Part four of KCSIE 2022.
-In depth information can be found within our 'Managing Allegations against Staff' and staff behaviour policy/code of conduct policy.
+The School will respond to allegations in line with the local Solihull arrangements and Part four of KCSiE 2023.
+In depth information can be found within our 'Managing Allegations against Staff' and staff /code of conduct.
 This can be found in the staff room.

 Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold will be recorded and dealt with appropriately in line with national and local guidance.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school/college from potential false allegations or misunderstandings.
+Ensuring concerns are dealt with effectively will protect